 Low Batteries for Manuel Vicente in Malanje

-The campaign speech in Malanje, on August 11, by the MPLA’s vice-presidential candidate, Manuel Vicente, bore little relation to reality and found little favour with local MPLA activists.
+The campaign speech in Malanje August 11 by the MPLA’s vice-presidential candidate, Manuel Vicente, bore little relation to reality and found little favour with local MPLA activists.

 To accommodate the large crowd, the Malanje municipal administration demolished, last week, ten classrooms attached to the Feira Primary School.
-The provincial director of Education, Gabriel Alexandre Boaventura, told the press that the demolition was part of a previous project “ in line with our plans since the beginning of the year.”
+The provincial director of Education, Gabriel Alexandre Boaventura, told the press that the demolition was part of a previous project that “is in line with our plans since the beginning of the year”.
 The pupils are currently having a break from school because of the electoral period.